 Use our Liquor Fee Schedule to calculate your fee.

-A hotel licence is subject to annual liquor licence fee, due in April each year.
+A hotel licence is subject to an annual liquor licence fee, due in May each year.
 Read more about annual liquor licence fees.

 Apply online now